Caddo

 - Preservation Efforts

-- Preservation efforts focus on language revitalization, cultural education, and community engagement to sustain Caddo heritage.
+- Efforts focus on language revitalization, cultural education, and the documentation of Caddo history and traditions.